-I cannot play a CD-ROM
+I cannot play a disc

-- ☐ After inserting the CD, wait for a few seconds for the system to detect it before you try to access it. - Make sure the label of the disc is facing up. - If the disc requires software, make sure the software is installed according to the instructions of the program. - Check the volume of your speakers. - Clean the disc. - □ Moisture condensation may have occurred.
-Leave the computer for at least 1 hour while it is turned on.
+- After inserting the disc, wait for a few seconds for the system to detect it before you try to access it. - Make sure the label of the disc is facing up. - If the disc requires software, make sure the software is installed according to the instructions of the program. - Check the volume of your speakers. - Clean the disc with an appropriate cleaner.

-I cannot play a DVD-ROM

-- If a region code warning appears when you are using the DVD player, it could be that the DVD-ROM you are trying to play is incompatible with the DVD-ROM drive on your notebook.
-The region code is listed on the packaging of the disc. - ☐ Change the resolution under Control Panel Display to a lower resolution. - If you see video but cannot hear sound, check all of the following: - ☐ Make sure the mute setting is off on your DVD player.

-- Check the Master Volume settings of the Sounds and Audio Device Properties.
-If you have connected speakers externally, check the volume settings of your computer speakers and check the connections between your speakers and the computer. - □ In the Device Manager, check that the correct drivers are installed properly.
-To display the Device Manager, click Start, then Control Panel.
+Ma ake sure your computer is running on AC power supply only and try the disc again. ere may be condensation in the drive.
+Remove the disc and leave the drive open for approximately e hour.
+Remove the battery while you wait for the condensation to disappear. l c anne ot play a DVD try a region code warning appears when you are using the DVD player, it could be that the DVD you are ing to play is incompatible with the DVD drive on your notebook.
+The region code is listed on the ckaging of the disc.
+Ch ange the resolution under Control Panel - Display to a lower resolution.
+If y ou see video but cannot hear sound, check all of the following: Make sure the mute setting is off on your DVD player.
+Check the Master Volume settings of the Sounds and Audio Device Properties .
+If you have connected speakers externally, check the volume settings of your computer speakers and check the connections between your speakers and the computer.
+In the Device Manager , check that the correct drivers are installed properly.
+To display the Device Manager , click Start , then Control Panel .
 Double-click the System icon.
-On the Hardware tab, click the Device Manager button. - A dirty or damaged disc may cause the computer to 'hang' while it tries to read the disc.
-If necessary, reboot the computer, remove the disc and then check that it is not dirty or damaged. - □ Check your PG settings (Parental Guidance) in the DVD software as they might be preventing you from playing certain DVDs when they are activated.

-On your computer, the default DVD region code is 2.
-Do not change this setting using the Region Code Change function in Windows[®], or using any other software applications.
+On the Hardware tab, click the Device Manager button

+- A dirty or damaged disc may cause the computer to 'hang' while it tries to read the disc.
+If necessary, reboot the computer, remove the disc and then check that it is not dirty or damaged. - □ Check your PG settings (Parental Guidance) in the DVD software as they might be preventing you from playing certain DVDs when they are activated. - On your computer, the default DVD region code is 2.
+Do not change this setting using the Region Code Change function in Windows®, or using any other software applications.
 System malfunctions originating from the user changing the DVD region code are beyond the scope of your warranty and will result in service charges for repair.